AnyChart/docs.anychart.com/Basic_Charts/Radar_Plot/Overview.md

 // create the first series (line) and set the data var series1 = chart.line(data_1);

-// create the second series (marker) and set the data var series2 = chart.area(data_2);
+// create the second series (area) and set the data var series2 = chart.area(data_2);

 // set the container id